prjctgeek/foodie/content/_index.md

 - [Home Canning](canning)
 - [Wine](wine)

+<figure>
+  <img src="pomanna.jpg" width="250">
+  <figcaption> Pommes Anna</figcaption>
+</figure>

+_This is Pommes Anna.
+She's pretty, but the texture did not go over well, so not including a recipe for it._

 ### Privacy call out

 We don't use tracking pixels, cookies, or do any analytics outside of what GitHub provides.
 This site is statically generated with [zola](https://www.getzola.org/).
 For specifics on GitHub pages privacy policy, see [GitHub Pages data collection](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection) and GitHub's overall [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

-<figure>
-  <img src="pomanna.jpg" width="250">
-  <figcaption> Pommes Anna</figcaption>
-</figure>

-_NOTE:_ This is Pommes Anna.
-She's pretty, but the texture did not go over well, so not including a recipe for it.